deepxpert/calculator_tkinter/README.md

 # Calculator using Tkinter

-This project is a simple, user-friendly calculator built with Python's Tkinter library.
+This project is a simple, user-friendly calculator built with Python's `tkinter` library.
 It features a graphical user interface (GUI) that allows for basic arithmetic operations such as addition, subtraction, multiplication,division and power.

 ## Features:
 - Clean and responsive interface